BlueStamp-Engineering-2022/Rinna_BSE_Project/index.md

 # First Milestone

 For my first milestone I finished installing the aws cli, Amazon Rekognition, DynamoDB, a custom Alexa skill and AWS IoT.
 I used the access policy that was already given to me, filled in the information and all the keys that I recieved through creating my buckets and collections in DynamoDB and S3.
-I was also able to create the  IndexFaces function to identify a person's name which I  by an image of their face from the S3 bucket I made.
+I was also able to create the  IndexFaces function to identify a person's name by recognizing an image of their face from the S3 bucket I made.

 [![First Milestone](https://i3.ytimg.com/vi/a1zkuvdJXiQ/maxresdefault.jpg)](https://youtu.be/a1zkuvdJXiQ){:target="_blank" rel="noopener"}